The Itchy Onion – | Review Score – 4/5

 Chinese Boxing – | Review Score – 4.5/5

 If You’re Going to Bow, Bow Low – | Review Score – 4.5/5

 Cinemax’s latest action thriller, Warrior, is very good.
 Although its bound to draw some comparisons to Peaky Blinders for its gang-centric storyline, Warrior marches to the beat of its own drum and is all the stronger for it.
-Combining well choreographed fights, political scheming and a volatile 1870’s New York setting, Warrior does well to keep things interesting and unpredictable throughout its 10 episodes.
+Combining well choreographed fights, political scheming and a volatile 1870’s San Francisco setting, Warrior does well to keep things interesting and unpredictable throughout its 10 episodes.

 Honouring the memory of Bruce Lee, Warrior has some great fights dotted throughout its run-time.
 From a Western-inspired brawl in a bar (which is easily the stand-out episode here) to an all-out brawl between the two gangs, Warrior keeps things interesting with a variety of different fights.
 Warrior also does a great job subverting expectations too, with one fight in particular causing the balance of power to shift in a surprising direction.
 The choreography is fantastic throughout these segments which helps and at times would certainly give some martial arts films a run for their money.

 Unfortunately Warrior does slip up a little with its dialogue.
 Those looking for a poetically flowing, memorable script will certainly be left wanting.
 At times the scripts are a little simplistic with the dialogue, peppered with some cliched one-liners and plenty of threats ending with a character walking off.
 It does feel a tad cartoony at times but if you can look past this and take to the story and characters, Warrior is a lot of fun.